Members

 Two new handbooks have been released for your information

 1. Running a better rooming house: Your Obligations - contains updates of the latest version of the RTA plus many links to Consumer Affairs Victoria website.
-This can be found in the Programs section of the Members area.
+This can be found in the Programs section of the Members area in multiple languages.

 2. Running a better rooming house: A best practice handbook for operators - Fourth edition of this informative handbook.
-Hard copies have been sent to all members and the soft copy can be found in the Programs section of the Members area.
+Hard copies have been sent to all members and the soft copy can be found in the Programs section of the Members area updated with the 2023 changes to the Minimum Standards.

 • RAAV communications